ScandiumSG/Boolean-Quizapp/README.md

 As each issue should be its own branch, it is necessary to merge these branches back into main as soon as possible.
 Utilize the github interface to create a new pull request and write a short description of the changes contained within your branch.
 Either request a review from another contributor or request feedback in person.

+It is recommended to generate a draft pull request as soon as possible, i.e. after a few commits have been pushed.
+When the issue is done (or nearing) completion convert the pull request from a draft to a proper pull request.

 All github actions must pass before merging into the `main` branch!

 The pull request should also be linked to the issue, this ensures that the issue is closed when the pull request is merged into `main`.
 To link a pull request to a issue write the command `"Closes #n"` into the pull request description.
 Where n is the issue number.
 The issue should now be visible within the Development tab on the left side of the pull request.